-CORVALLIS - Oregon State University educator Paul Komar has earned the College of Oceanic and Atmospheric Sciences Rohm Professorship in Marine Education.
+CORVALLIS - Oregon State University educator Robert Duncan has earned the College of Oceanic and Atmospheric Sciences Rohm Professorship in Marine Education.

 The Rohm professorship is funded by an endowment created through a gift by Alice L. Rohm, a former postmaster from Petrolia, Calif.

-Komar joined the OSU faculty in 1970 and has served as a professor of oceanic and atmospheric sciences since 1978.
-He is a nationally recognized expert on coastal erosion who has particular interest in the study of river floods and catastrophic floods.
+Duncan joined the OSU faculty in 1978 and has served as a professor of oceanic and atmospheric sciences since 1987.
+He is an expert in volcanism and has analyzed the possible effect of volcanic eruptions in the extermination of large numbers of plants and animals.

 Rohm was a supporter of OSU's Presidential Scholarship program and was especially interested in oceanography and the Wecoma, OSU's marine research ship.

 Click photos to see a full-size version.
 Right click and save image to download.